MediaComem/docker-brownbag/README.md

 Removing todo_db_1  ... done
 ```

-The network and data volume are preserved.
-To restart both containers, simply use `docker-compose
+The network and data volume remain.
+(You could also use `docker-compose down` which would do the
+same thing and also remove the network.)

-up` again:
+To restart both containers, simply use `docker-compose up` again:

 ```bash
 $> docker-compose up -d